Part I. General Framework for Regulations

 "Agent" means a legally authorized representative of the owner.

 "Commercially dependent well" means a well that is the sole source of water for a commercial facility that requires the water from the well for continued operation.
-Examples include wells serving an ice plant, a car wash facility, irrigation for commercial nurseries, or agricultural wells that provide water for livestock or irrigation.
+Examples include wells serving an ice plant, a car wash facility, or as irrigation for commercial nurseries, or agricultural wells that provide water for livestock or irrigation.

 "Consolidated rock" means a formation consisting entirely of a natural rock formation that contains no soil and does not collapse against the well casing.